European-XFEL/Karabo/doc/concepts/acknowledgement_service.rst

 .. ifconfig:: includeDevInfo is True

     Client-side locking is implemented on a per-topic level.
-For devices communicating with multiple broker topics, all but one topic may selectivly be disabled for assignment and command communications.
+For devices communicating with multiple broker topics, all but one topic may selectively be disabled for assignment and command communications.
 The device is then locked for these topics.